When did shaming the learner become okay?

 Moving from the Bully Bus to the Love Bug

-The challenge, is to guide and offer solutions (we are learning professionals after all) – not to punch, jab and dance away, hidden behind 140 characters or a blog post.
-I’ve been sitting on this article for a long time now, hoping my observations of meanness was just me.
-I have started, discarded and started again countless times.
-There have been a couple of people who have beaten me to the punch, namely Patti Shank.
-Here is her point of view about workplace conflict.
-After reading her post, and after having some confidential discussions with new twitter users, I knew it wasn’t just me.
-The “Bully Bus” was real.
+The challenge is to guide and offer solutions (we are learning professionals after all) – not to punch, jab, and dance away, hidden behind 140 characters or a blog post.
+I’ve been sitting on this article for a long time now, hoping my observations of meanness were just me.
+I have started, discarded, and started again countless times.

 When we all look back into our histories, we all started somewhere.
 I can guarantee the “somewhere” didn’t come with an orientation manual on “How to be a progressive thinking L&D professional”.
 We had mentors, we read books, and some felt the need to take their curiosity to new levels.
-We got to where we are, and formulated the thoughts we have, because someone was kind and generous with their knowledge.
-If we allude that there are stupid questions, people will stop questioning.
-Is this what we want?
-Is this our intent?
-We shouldn’t be treating fellow L&D professionals like a game of “Whac-A-Mole”.

 Reflection about learners.
 Are we blaming end users for our mistakes?
 Call your customers and talk to them.
 Ask them to review your material and then ask how they feel.
 Yes, how they feel.
 You’ll get to the “What did you learn?” part eventually, but make sure your customers are feeling good about the experience.
-Bullies don’t care about the hearts and minds of those around them, they only care about their own results and we all want to be better – don’t we?
+Bullies don’t care about the hearts and minds of those around them.
+They only care about their own results, and we all want to be better – don’t we?

-Reflection about how we are treating fellow L&D professionals: Read your tweets, your Facebook posts, and your blog (or blog comments) what are your words really saying?
-Are they encouraging divergent thoughts, or are they dismissive, rude, and mean?
-Are you offering coaching, guidance and advice or are you playing “Whac-A-Mole”?
-What is exciting about learning today is there are so many good options, you may agree with some and have questions about others – and that’s okay.
+Are you offering coaching, guidance, and advice, or are you playing “Whac-A-Mole”?
+What is exciting about learning today is that there are so many good options.
+You may agree with some and have questions about others – and that’s okay.
 I’ll leave you with this post from Kandy Woodfield who is asking about “The Ethics of Social Learning and Working Out loud”.
 Great question, and really worth discussing.
-Are you one of many who have had a predictable knee jerk reaction or are you really considering her question?

 Time to step off the Bully Bus.
 Let’s begin to support each other, and advocate for, rather than against, our people.
 No one else will.